RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/storage/storage-labs/storage-lab-2.md

 ## Takeaways
 I learned how S3 can serve as a simple and scalable hosting solution for static web content.
+This exercise also reinforced my understanding of globally unique S3 bucket naming conventions and highlighted that naming conflicts are expected.
+It is therefore important to plan and adapt effectively when provisioning resources.